openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 Note that user claims in the `deviceSigned` item correspond to self-attested claims inside a Self-Issued ID Token (none in the example below), and user claims in the `issuerSigned` item correspond to the user claims included in a VP Token signed by a trusted third party.

 Note that the reson why hashes of the user claims are included in the `issuerAuth` item lies in the selective release mechanism. selective release of the user claims in an ISO/IEC 18013-5:2021 mDL is performed by the Issuer signing over the hashes of all the user claims during the issuance, and only the actual values of the claims that the End-User has agreed to reveal to teh Verifier being included during the presentation.
-Hence why the hashes of the

 {
     "status": 0,